Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

-Mikal Bridges and his Brooklyn Nets teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.
+The Brooklyn Nets, Mikal Bridges included, square off versus the Philadelphia 76ers at 1:00 PM ET on Saturday in the 2023 NBA Playoffs.

-In this article, we dig into Bridges' available prop bets, providing stats to help you figure out the best wagers to make.
+Now let's examine Bridges' available prop bets, with a particular eye on stats and trends to help you make good picks.

 Mikal Bridges Prop Bets vs. the 76ers